 The 2011 Localism Act allows local communities to come together to prepare a Neighbourhood Development Plan which sits alongside the Local Plan providing development planning policy for a designated area.
-The RSNDP is concerned with land use and has an influence on the future development within the local designated area.
+The Radford Semele neighbourhood Development Plan (RSNDP) is concerned with land use and has an influence on the future development within the local designated area.
 Radford Semele Parish Council is the qualifying body designated for the RSNDP.
 The RSNDP designated area was accepted by Warwick District Council on 29th December 2016 and is shown on Information Map 1.
 The Neighbourhood Plan will have effect from the date when it is adopted until superseded by new Local Plan policies or a new RSNDP.

-The local community has been fully involved throughout the development of the RSNDP via two drop-in events, two informal 6-week consultation, a 6-week formal Regulation 14 consultation (details given in Table 1) and continual feedback.
-The output from these sessions have been used to identify the main issues and planning priorities facing the village and wider parish.
+The local community has been fully involved throughout the development of the RSNDP via continual feedback, two drop-in events, two informal 6-week consultations, two formal consultations; Regulation 14 consultation (6-weeks), and Regulation 16 consultation (12-weeks), details of these are given in Table 1.
+The output from these sessions have been used to identify the main issues and planning priorities facing the village and wider parish which are contained in the RSNDP.